houn27/weather-notebook/README.md

 ## Introduction
 this is a front-end of website that can post everyday status with photos/text/weather/time/location

-the author has created a social website:www.oursbond.com

-whose frontend is based on this project.
+the author has created a social website ( www.oursbond.com ) whose frontend is based on this project.

 weather api:https://darksky.net/dev